xk0m1/Induction_2024/README.md

 LIVE DEMO (WHOEVER IS PRSENTING THIS...
 PLEASE TRY TO INSTALL THIS APP IN YOUR PHONES
            TO KNOW ABOUT THIS APP BETTER)

-1. DIFFERENT ACCESSIBILITY EVENTS USED IN THIS MALICIOUS APPLICATION
+### 1. DIFFERENT ACCESSIBILITY EVENTS USED IN THIS MALICIOUS APPLICATION

-.
-TYPE_VIEW_CLICKED - This event is triggered when a view is clicked.
+- `TYPE_VIEW_CLICKED` - This event is triggered when a view is clicked.
                       When you click a button in an app, this event is fired.

-.
-TYPE_VIEW_FOCUSED - This event is fired when a view gains focus.
+- `TYPE_VIEW_FOCUSED` - This event is fired when a view gains focus.
                       When you tap on a text field to start typing.

-                      Focus on the "EditText" labels - example - DIVA APK and whatsapp texts
+  - **Focus on the "EditText" labels - example - DIVA APK and whatsapp texts**

-.
-TYPE_VIEW_LONG_CLICKED - This event occurs when a user long-clicks a view.
+- `TYPE_VIEW_LONG_CLICKED` - This event occurs when a user long-clicks a view.
                            When you long-press a button to bring up additional options.

-.
-TYPE_VIEW_SCROLLED - This event happens when a user scrolls a view.
+- `TYPE_VIEW_SCROLLED` - This event happens when a user scrolls a view.
                        When you scroll through a list of contacts.

-.
-TYPE_VIEW_TEXT_CHANGED - This event occurs when the text in a view changes.
+- `TYPE_VIEW_TEXT_CHANGED` - This event occurs when the text in a view changes.
 When you type a message in a chat app.

-                           It's the GOD !!!
-The Keylogger ( works for all apps ) (The content inside the browsers is not getting logged)
+**It's the GOD !!!
+The Keylogger works for all apps.
+(The content inside the browsers is not getting logged)**

-2. IMPORTANT STUFF TO KNOW ABOUT THE CODE/APP
+### 2. IMPORTANT STUFF TO KNOW ABOUT THE CODE/APP

-.
-Accessibility permission required or else app won't work (Code of that is there in the MainActivity)
+- Accessibility permission required or else app won't work (Code of that is there in theMainActivity)

-.
-The service will work even if the app is closed ( so .. once it is installed and the permission is given ... the mobile is under our control )
+- The service will work even if the app is closed ( so .. once it is installed and the permission is given ... the mobile is under our control )

-.
-TYPE_VIEW_CLICKED
+- `TYPE_VIEW_CLICKED`

   The logs regarding to this is available in package:mine "data"